souk4711/hakoniwa/docs/xdg/README.md

 the `scripts/hakoniwa` can be found [here](./pm/libalpm/scripts/hakoniwa).

-Now, after re-login, you can launch the sandboxed firefox from the start menu.
+Now, you can launch the sandboxed firefox from the start menu.

 ## Links